 Have you ever wondered why the flight attendant who welcomes you onto the airplane always keeps one hand behind her back?

 It’s not only a polite gesture.
 The flight attendant isn’t just greeting you, she’s also counting you.
-In her hand, she’s holding a passenger counter like this one: People often discuss how difficult it is to interpret data.
+In her hidden hand, she’s holding a passenger counter like this one: People often discuss how difficult it is to interpret data.
 But, the other, perhaps bigger struggle, is obtaining data in the first place.
 As you can see, even with the cutting edge technology airplanes have today, getting a simple passenger count requires yet another creative device.

 The same is true for museums.
-Before you can win relevant insights into your audience and develop a strategy around them, you need to find an ideal and discrete tool to get data.
+Before you can win relevant insights into your audience and develop a strategy around them, you need to find a discrete tool to obtain the data.

 The struggle to get visitor data

 In the museum, the easiest data to obtain is probably the number of visitors, but anything else becomes complicated.
-When a ticket is sold, many museums ask their visitors where they’re from or for a postal code.
-But this may not only be an annoyance to visitors, it also adds a complication for the reception personnel.
-The staff, in addition to giving change or explaining something to the visitor, must also take down the data.
-What seemed simple can easily become complicated during peak hours.
+When selling the tickets at the reception desk, many museums ask their visitors where they’re from or which is their zip code.
+But this may not only be an annoyance to visitors, it also adds a complication for the reception staff.
+The person at the counter, in addition to giving change or explaining some basic infomration, must also take down the data.
+What seemed simple at first can easily become complicated during peak hours.

-But, what’s worse, this method doesn’t capture some of the most important data for a museum director: Where are the visitors from?
-How long do they stay in the museum?
+But, what’s worse, this method doesn’t capture some of the most important data for a museum director: How long do they stay in the museum?
 How did they like the exhibits?
 What displays did they find most interesting?

-Nubart is also a tool for capturing visitor data
+Nubart as a tool for capturing visitor data

-While airlines disguise their effort to collect data as a welcome greeting, Nubart offers an audio guide.
+Where airlines disguise their effort to collect data as a “welcome greeting”, Nubart offers an audio guide.

 Indeed.
 Nubart’s audio guides serve as valuable mechanism for collecting important data for your museum.
-They are, to put it this way, your flight attendant.
-And all of this is achieved in an automated fashion without distracting your staff or bothering the visitor.
+Following our metaphor, Nubart would be here your flight attendant.
+But Nubart achieves this automatically, without distracting your staff or bothering your visitor.